Dodgers’ Urìas to serve 20-game domestic violence penalty

 MLB said Saturday that Urìas has agreed not to appeal the discipline and will participate in an evaluation and treatment program.

 The Dodgers said in a statement that they support MLB’s decision while also being encouraged that Urìas took responsibility for his actions.
 The team said it believes he will learn from the incident.
+He was placed on the suspended list.

 The 23-year-old reliever from Mexico was arrested in May and accused of shoving a woman.
 The charges were ultimately dropped, but MLB pursued its own punishment under the league’s domestic violence, sexual assault and child abuse policy.